 - Purchasing items that have a bottle refund, discarding the contents and exchanging the bottle for the refund is trafficking;

-- Purchasing food with an EBT card for purposes of selling the food to someone else is trafficking; and
+- Purchasing eligible food (or things like Red Bull) with an EBT card for purposes of selling the food to someone else is trafficking; and

 - When an EBT participant purchases food with their card and exchanges it to a SNAP retailer store for cash or credit, that’s trafficking.